CPT Modifier 25 for Optometrists: How to Avoid Red Flags

 Mastering the correct use of CPT modifier 25 is crucial for optometry professionals.
 It flags a separate evaluation conducted on the same day as another service, ensuring accurate treatment and reimbursement.

-What Is CPT Modifier 25?
+How Do Optometrists Use CPT Modifier 25?

-Increased Scrutiny and Red Flags
+Increased Scrutiny and Fraud

 Based on OIG concerns, here are several red flags to be aware of: